State integrals for the quantized $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant: Introduction

-In addition, our work may lead to a better understanding of the relationship between positive and negative type invariants. \textcite{arXiv:1305.4291} showed that their negative type TQFT can be defined using integrals over compact state spaces.
+In addition, our work may lead to a better understanding of the relationship between cyclic and principal invariants. \textcite{arXiv:1305.4291} showed that their principal type TQFT can be defined using integrals over compact state spaces.
 This form of the partition function formally resembles the sum of state integrals \eqref{eq:state integral sum intro} after a Wick rotation and changing the overall sign of the action.
 Their reformulation is accomplished via a Weil-Gel'fand-Zak transform taking values in a space of quasi-periodic functions.
 Similar quasi-periodic functions are used in the definition of \(\qinv{}\) \cite{McPhailSnyderVolume} and this may lead to a more precise relationship between the two constructions.